pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 * Use the *Result copy quote character* drop-down listbox to select the quote character for copied data.
 * Use the *Result copy quoting* drop-down listbox to select which type of fields require quoting; select *All*, *None*, or *Strings*.

-Use the fields on the *Keyboard shortcuts* panel to configure shortcuts for the sql editor window navigation:
+Use the fields on the *Keyboard shortcuts* panel to configure shortcuts for the query tool window navigation:

 .. image:: images/preferences_sql_keyboard_shortcuts.png
     :alt: Preferences dialog sql keyboard shortcuts section